 Conclusions and further research proposals.
 This research gives some perspectives which economic factors influenced the decision to migrate.
 Of course, the reason for migration in 2022 for Ukrainians is war, but the desire to return will influence the safety in the country, infrastructure and state of economy.
 The income of people, rate of unemployment, and economic growth will impact the returning of migrants.
 At the same time, worsening economic conditions may influence the further wave of migration.
-In the further research it is planned to analyze factors, which can influence the employment and income of people, negative and positive trends for further reconstruction.
+In the further research it is planned to analyze factors, which can influence the development of Ukrainian economy, raising the employment and income of people, negative and positive trends for further reconstruction.